-- EXECUTION — Clean and presentable team outfits, including hard-soled shoes, hats or hair nets, aprons or chef jackets and safe food handling practices
+EXECUTION — Clean and presentable team outfits, including hard-soled shoes, hats or hair nets, aprons or chef jackets and safe food handling practices

 TASTE — A subjective category based on judge’s expertise

 CREATIVITY — Ingenuity of the ingredients used, creative use of ingredients

-- LOCAL — Recipe is tasty and highlights at least one local, seasonal product (five + local products for the Lively Local Award)
+LOCAL — Recipe is tasty and highlights at least one local, seasonal product (five + local products for the Lively Local Award)